CleverCloud/doc.clever-cloud.com/administrate/metrics/overview.md

     <h4>Note:</h4>
   </div>
   <div class=“panel-body”>
-  Look at <i>fetch_accessLogs_key_v0 </i> macro to have a convenient way to explore access log data. <a href="https://www.clever-cloud.com/doc/tools/warp10/#macro">Documentation there</a>.
+  Look at <i>fetch_accessLogs_key_v0 </i> macro to have a convenient way to explore access log data.
+[Documentation there]({{< ref "administrate/metrics/warp10.md" >}}).
   </div>
 </div>

 <script src="https://gist.github.com/cnivolle/4a9b20254131c0256cd7e4246d3070a7.js"></script>

-A convenient way to integrate the intercepted data in a workflow is to use [warpscript](https://www.warp10.io/content/03_Documentation/04_WarpScript/01_Concepts).
+A convenient way to integrate the intercepted data in a workflow is to use [warpscript](https://www.warp10.io/content/03_Documentation/04_WarpScript/).
 It is a good idea to use the GTS format to be able to apply all GTS transformation on the output.

 In the following example, we get the `accessLogs` status codes and create a GTS as an output to be able to use FILTER or any other transformation on it a second time.